cnweaver/cl_options/README.md

 	This is toy example of the tar interface
 	 -c: Create a new archive containing the specified items.
 	 -x: Extract to disk from the archive.
-	 -f: Read the archive from or write the archive to the specified file.
+	 -f archive: Read the archive from or write the archive to the specified file.

 The generation of this help message is currently very simple, and makes no effort to reflow text, so users are advised to format description strings